kristopolous/fiction/framework.md

     }

 But if we are dealing with caches on modern infrastructures we probably have to worry about race conditions.
-So let's make it monotonic with a lock.
+So let's make it atomic with a lock.
 Fine, that'll do!

 Here's our final code: